 There has been a lot of blogging about the health benefits of turmeric and ginger.
 These two roots are used in the Asian kitchen quite a lot.
-Actually, you can’t think of them not being used in the Asian diet.
-The taste of ginger is amazing, even in cakes and chocolate.
+You can’t think of them not being used in the Asian diet.
+The taste of ginger is impressive, even in cakes and chocolate.

-It often is combined with garlic in meals.
+Turmeric is often used in curries, a mix of several spices mixed in Indian cuisine.
+It usually is combined with garlic in meals.
 I love the taste so much.
-Turmeric is often used in curries, a mix of several spices that are used in Indian meals.
 It makes the meal orange/yellow.

 What is Turmeric?

-Turmeric belongs to the Ginger family, Zingiberaceae, and is called Curcuma longa; it is a flowering plant.
+Turmeric belongs to the Ginger family, Zingiberaceae, called Curcuma longa; it is a flowering plant.
 The plant is native to the Indian Subcontinent and Southeast Asia, needing temperatures between 68 and 86 F( 20 and 30 C).
 Mostly the roots, rhizomes, are used for cooking.
-If they are grounded, the powder has an orange-yellow color commonly used as a coloring and flavoring agent in many Asian cuisines.
+The powder has an orange-yellow color commonly used as a coloring and flavoring agent in many Asian cuisines if they are grounded.
 The taste is warm, bitter, and earthy, with a peppery flavor.

 The plant Curcuma longa is also available in garden centers.
 You can buy them in different colors.
-I bought one that was purple, but I had difficulties in keeping her.
-It is a beautiful flower.
+I bought one that was purple, but I had difficulties keeping her.
+It has a beautiful flower.